 The One You Don’t Have Could Be Wrecking Your Game!

-Did you know that golf might quite naturally be more difficult for you than it is for others?
-And we do not mean physically more difficult, we mean mentally more difficult.
-Well it can be, and in at least 8 important ways!
+Did you know that golf might naturally be more difficult for you than it is for others?
+We do not mean physically more difficult.
+We mean mentally more difficult.

 It’s like having a finely tuned engine with a missing or dirty spark plug.
 Your car will run, but not at its best.
 You can put in new belts, replace the oil, fill it with premium gas, and polish it nicely, and the car will look great but it still will not run at its best.